kids-first/kf-somatic-workflow/README.md

 This repository contains the Kids First Data Resource Center (DRC) Somatic Variant Workflow, which includes somatic variant (SNV), copy number variation (CNV), and structural variant (SV) calls.
 This workflow takes aligned cram input and performs somatic variant calling using Strelka2, Mutect2, Lancet, and VarDict Java, CNV estimation using ControlFreeC and CNVkit, and SV calls using Manta.
-Somatic variant and SV call results are annotated using Variant Effect Predictor, with the Memorial Sloane Kettering Cancer Center (MSKCC) vcf2maf wrapper.
+Somatic variant call results are annotated using Variant Effect Predictor, with the Memorial Sloane Kettering Cancer Center (MSKCC) vcf2maf wrapper.

 If you would like to run this workflow using the cavatica public app, a basic primer on running public apps can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-Cavatica-af5ebb78c38a4f3190e32e67b4ce12bb).
 Alternatively, if you'd like to run it locally using `cwltool`, a basic primer on that can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-CWLtool-b8dbbde2dc7742e4aff290b0a878344d) and combined with app-specific info from the readme below.